Code-Institute-Submissions/Second-Milestone-Project-8/README.md

 #### New functions and menus

 **New landmarks**
-The idea is to gradually increase the number of landmarks to approximately 30.
+-The idea is to gradually increase the number of landmarks to approximately 30.
 Thus, each game will be randomly chosen the 6 that will be available for that game.
 This will make the game more attractive and interesting to players.

 **LeaderBoard**
-Implement a database so I can create and manage a leaderboard.
+- Implement a database so I can create and manage a leaderboard.

 **Sound**
-Add sounds to clicks and buttons to make the game more fun.
+- Add sounds to clicks and buttons to make the game more fun.

 #### Mobile version
-A further idea is to create a mobile version that runs natively on Android and IOS.
+- A further idea is to create a mobile version that runs natively on Android and IOS.

 ## Technologies Used